mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 - **Chat Completions API**: expects a list of messages.
 - **Responses API**: accepts a single string or a structured schema.

 As a result, a request formatted for the Responses API won’t necessarily work with the Chat Completions API.
-That’s where the `prep_msgs_for_cc_llm()` (short for prepare messages for chat completion LLM) comes in.
+That’s where the `prep_msgs_for_cc_llm()` (short for "prepare messages for chat completion LLM") comes in.
 It automatically converts input from the Responses format to the Chat Completions format.
 Fortunately, you don’t have to define it yourself; it’s inherited from the ResponsesAgent base class.

 **Why Not Use the Responses API Directly?**